federicodt/us-mass-shootings/README.md

 ## **Learnings and obstacles during the project.**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the previous project, my first one, I used an html template for the first time.
-This time, I copied one that I thought was appropriate for the project and modified it.
-I hadn't used notebooks before either.
-In this one I used about five to clean up, analyze, crisscross and generate information.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For plotting the graphics I used Matplotlib, Altair and Seaborn.
-None of them I had used before.
-In addition, I did some plotting with Datawrapper and Flourish.
-Also, I added a graph in D3.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Para este artículo tuve muchos problemas.
-Para empezar, el template de html me dio dificultades para modificarlo.
-Cada vez que ponía algo, otra cosa se rompía.
-Cuando inserté el gráfico hecho en D3, el 'base.css' colisionaba con el 'style.css'.
-Eso me dio unos cuantos dolores de cabeza.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Acerca de los gráficos, los que realicé en Altair, que fueron algunos, no todos pude embeberlos en 'index.html'.
-Probé muchas cosas, hasta que encontré en un foro que resulta que hay entre la última versión de Altair y Chrome.
-Al parecer, los últimos cambios del navegador de Google no permiten embeber ciertos gráficos en Altair.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Regarding Altair, I had a hard time modifying it and configuring it to look the way I wanted.
-The Folium heat maps were also complicated.
-In all cases, it was the first time I used these tools.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first challenge was all the work I had to do to find new information in a database as used as mass shootings.
+I did a lot of cross-referencing and analysis until I found a story to tell.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this project I chose a basic html template and modified it for use with Scrollama.
+It was a challenge to create the classes, in the style.css, encode in html and, above all, implement the Scrollama.
+The latter was not sensible and I had many difficulties because I wanted the images to change as well.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On the other hand, I had never made maps, not even in Datawrapper.
+This was a challenge I wanted to overcome in this project.
+In addition, I learned how to use "tooltips" and added additional information to the map and graphics.
+Another difficulty was that to graph the information on the map, it had to be very clean and accurate.
+That took me a while, because I’ve never done it before.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The graphics of the Scrollama didn’t look good as well as I wanted.
+I would have liked to know Ilustrator and have it so that they looked better.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I wanted to do a pretty deep analysis of the information, but time did not allow it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I think the most difficult thing was the number of errors, obstacles and problems that arose throughout the project.
-But they also helped me to learn many things.
+But they also helped me to learn.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thanks to the help of TAs and my colleagues, from whom I also learned a lot, i could finished the project.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If I had more time, more skills and more confidence in them, I would have used API or scrapping techniques.
 Also, I would have made better graphics and a better web page.

 ## **Proyect link.**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Are rats still a problem?](https://federicodt.github.io/nyc-rat-health-problem/)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[US Mass shootings](https://federicodt.github.io/us-mass-shootings/)